Pickett, Oklahoma

 Pickett is an unincorporated community and census-designated place (CDP) in Pontotoc County, Oklahoma, United States.
 It was first listed as a CDP prior to the 2020 census.

 The CDP is in west-central Pontotoc County, along Oklahoma State Highway 19, which leads east 5 mi to Ada, the county seat, and west 10 mi to Stratford.

 Demographics

+Education

+It is within the Vanoss Public Schools school district.